s-tian/lux/README.md

 # lux

 Lux is a work in progress tail-recursive raytracer written in Scheme.
 It is able to model diffuse, mirror, and glass spheres.
 It is partially based off of [smallpt](http://www.kevinbeason.com/smallpt/) and uses techniques from the book *Ray Tracing in One Weekend*.

+The 500x500 render below won 1st place in the heavyweight division of the [Fall 2017 CS61A Scheme Art Contest at UC Berkeley](https://inst.eecs.berkeley.edu/~cs61a/fa17/proj/scheme_gallery/).
+This project uses the CS61A implementation of Turtle graphics.

 We started with a naive ray tracing implementation.
 Running the initial version of the program through a Python3 scheme interpreter, we rendered a 20x20 image of the Cornell box using 4 samples/pixel in around five minutes: